-- Open cuts of state roadway. - Open trenches within areas defined as Category 1. - Shallow depth installations that do not meet the requirements of WAC 468-34-200. - Longitudinal installations inside limited access control right of way. - Longitudinal installations within any median. - Aerial installations within Scenic Class A or B. - Control Zone Location I and II aboveground objects.
+- Open cuts of state roadway. - Open trenches within areas defined as Category 1. - Shallow depth installations that do not meet the requirements of WAC 468-34-200. - Longitudinal installations inside limited access control right of way. - · Longitudinal installations within any median. - Aerial installations within Scenic Class A or B. - Uncased crossings that do not meet the requirements of WAC 468-34-210. - Control Zone Location I and II aboveground objects.